 If you're looking for versatility and durability, a solid surfacing (Corian) benchtop is worth considering.
 Solid surfacing is an acrylic resin with a filler of alumina.
 These materials give strength and fire retardants properties.
 Solid surfacing gives you the possibility to mould your kitchen sink in the same seamless piece as your benchtop, and it's ideal if you have a large benchtop or island.

 With no cracks or crevices to trap food and dirt, it's also a hygienic option.
 Corian is waterproof and UV resistant so it's also an option if you have an outdoor entertaining area.
 It's also translucent, so you can backlight Corian to create a stunning feature.
-It's starting price is around $400 per lineal meter.
+Its starting price is around $400 per linear metre.

 Corian is repairable – you'll need to contact the manufacturer.
 Depending on the damage, the affected piece can be cut out, and filled in with a new piece, with the same seamless finish.

 If you like a restaurant vibe in your kitchen, consider a stainless steel benchtop.
 It's a hygienic option and is fairly durable, and definitely one for the cooking enthusiast.

 How it fared

 You can place a hot saucepan on the surface without damaging it, and it's fairly stain resistant.
 The surface, corner and edge were dented following our drop test, which is quite noticeable due to the reflective nature of the surface.
 It's not resistant to scratching – our abrasion test left noticeable scratch marks on the surface.
 Fingerprints will likely become a major annoyance of yours if you go for a stainless steel benchtop.
 You'll likely need to invest in specific stainless steel cleaners to clean the surface.